 If your initial application is denied, it is critical to work with a lawyer through the appeals process.
 There are a number of different steps in Social Security appeals, each of which requires you to comply with complicated rules.
 An attorney can make sure that you put together the best possible arguments — and the required evidence — at each level of the appeals process.

 This includes advocating for you before an Administrative Law Judge (ALJ) during a Social Security disability hearing.
 The hearing represents the greatest chance of overturning the SSA’s decision to deny your claim.
-A lawyer can consult with experts, prepare you to testify, put together supporting documentation, and present a strong case to the ALJ.
+A social security disability appeal lawyer can consult with experts, prepare you to testify, put together supporting documentation, and present a strong case to the ALJ.

 While you are not required to have a lawyer at any stage of the appeals process, it is often beneficial to work with an attorney.
 SSA rules and regulations are complex and can be hard to understand at the best of times.
 If you are struggling with a disability, being represented by counsel can allow you to focus on what is truly important: your health and well-being.